CodeChefVIT/OAuth-Pro/README.md

 * master: After significant features/bug-fixes are accumulated in development branch we merge it with the master branch.

 ## Contribution Practices
-* If you want to work on a particular framework/language and it is not mentioned in any of the issues please raise an issue first.
+* If you want to work on a particular framework/language or a particular oauth and it is not mentioned in any of the issues please raise an issue first.
 * Write clear and meaningful commit messages.
 * If you report a bug please provide steps to reproduce the bug.